 Major Conflicts In Screenwriting

-If you are wanting to be a screenwriter, then it is vital to understand the basics of these major conflicts.
-You don’t have to know all of them off the top of your head, but knowing them will help you when writing your screenplay.
+If you want to be a screenwriter, then it is vital to understand the basics of these major conflicts.

-However, if you are writing something like an action comedy, then it may be better for you to use an internal conflict to give the audience more time to laugh between fight scenes.
+However, if you are writing an action comedy, then it may be better for you to use an internal conflict to give the audience more time to laugh between fight scenes.

 This will help keep your audience interested in what is happening in your script while they try to decide which type of conflict they would like to see resolved first.